 Embedded System Engineer

-The embedded system engineer, expert in the constraints of the embedded world, develops optimized programs.
+The embedded system engineer / embedded systems engineer, expert in the constraints of the embedded world, develops optimized programs.
 You will read more about it in this job description.

 - Become an Embedded System Engineer

 An embedded system is a hardware and software package combining four main features:

 - Autonomous, it must fulfil its mission for long periods and without human intervention (because the latter is impossible, too slow, even insufficiently reliable).

 - Often real-time, it must deliver accurate results within set deadlines.